vmware-archive/newrelic_pivotal_agent/README.md

-# Pivotal Plugins for New Relic Monitoring
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br># Pivotal Plugins for New Relic Monitoring

 *This project is unsupported* - Please see "Support" section below for more details